pivotal/blog/content/post/from-aws-to-gcp.md

 Interesting points:

 1. We control whether instances in a network have outbound internet access by whether or not it has a public ip, rather than using NAT.
 1. In `vm_types`, the [`preemptible`](https://cloud.google.com/compute/docs/instances/preemptible) setting will flag an instance to be shutdown at any time for an 80% cost saving.
 This, in conjunction with the bosh resurrector is handy for saving money in development environments, but perhaps not in production.
+Ensure your BOSH director is configured to avoid [meltdown](https://bosh.io/docs/resurrector.html#enable) when using preemptible VMs.
 1. `tags` are used to assign firewall rules to instances, in a composable fashion.

 # Deploying Cloud Foundry